vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 # Host a Domain from a Local or Cloud Linux Server

-The Project Athena packages can help you get up and running your own domain quickly.
+The Vircadia packages can help you get up and running your own domain quickly.

 ## Installation